Australian Mini Golf Tournament is on for 2019!!

 - All registered juniors will receive a prize of some kind on the day!

-REGISTER HERE to enter – hurry as places are limited!
+REGISTER HERE (Book a Class option) to enter – hurry as places are limited!
 Remember – this competition is for all ages and abilities and anyone can enter and be in to win!!

 Mini Golf Competition